SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C Anatomy and Imaging of Lower Limb.md

 #summary #sensorimotor #anatomy

+in general huge diff of upper vs lower - lower has more impact on the other side if nonpathological, mainly via compensation

 - femur = will articulate with tibia, this is the weight bearing bone of the body; no articulation of this with fibula

 gluteal region
 deep group